 For example: If a puppy cries and you pick him up every time he cries, to avoid getting disturbed by his crying.

 He will learn that if he wants something (attention), all he has to do is cry.
 If you do not pick him up, he will learn that crying is not the way to get what he wants.

 You can of course pick him up sometimes but do it on your terms.

-Set a time when your puppy must be quiet and wait for 10 minutes before you pick him up if he still cries after that.
+Set precise times when your puppy must be quiet and wait for like 10 minutes before you pick him up if he still cries after that.